nitin-thotapalli/nitin-thotapalli/README.md

 ## Thotapalli Nitin

-I love ❤️ building and launching products for the past 3+ years across HRTech and FinTech, with a strong focus on analytics, strategy, and operations.
+Passionate about building and launching products for the past 3+ years across HRTech and FinTech, with a strong focus on analytics, strategy, and operations.
-I’m currently expanding my portfolio in **Operations Research (OR)** — combining optimization, decision science, and systems modeling to solve real-world problems in business, public systems, and product environments.
+I’m building a portfolio in Operations Research (OR), applying models and systems thinking to real-world decisions across business, public systems, and products.

 ---